A New Connective in Natural Deduction, and its Application to Quantum Computing: Harmony and excessiveness

+Measuring any other of the $n$-qubits involves the swapping unitary transformation and consist into swapping each qubit to measure with the first one, perform the measurement, and swapping it back.

 Several programming languages have been proposed to express quantum algorithms, for example \cite{AltenkirchGrattageLICS05,SelingerValironMSCS06,ZorziMSCS16,Lineal,ZXBook17,LambdaS,DiazcaroGuillermoMiquelValironLICS19}.
 The design of such quantum programming languages raises two main questions.
-The first is to take into account the linearity of unitary operators and for instance avoid cloning, and the second is to express the information erasure, non-reversibility, and non-determinism of measurement.
+The first is to take into account the linearity of the unitary operators and, for instance, avoid cloning, and the second is to express the information-erasure, non-reversibility, and non-determinism of the measurement.
 The $\odot$ connective gives a new solution to this second problem.
-Qubits can be seen as proofs of the proposition $\top \odot \top$, in contrast with bits which are proofs of $\top\vee\top$, and measurement can be easily expressed with the elimination rule of $\odot$ (Section \ref{measure}).
+Qubits can be seen as proofs of the proposition $\top \odot \top$, in contrast with bits which are proofs of $\top\vee\top$, and measurement can be easily expressed with the elimination rule $\odot$-e (Section~\ref{measurement}).

-In previous work, we have attempted to formalize superposition in the $\lambda$-calculus.
-The calculus Lambda-$\mathcal S$~\cite{LambdaS} contains a primitive constructor $+$ and a primitive measurement symbol $\pi$, together with a rule reducing $\pi (t + u)$ non-deterministically to $t$ or to $u$.
-The superposition $t + u$ can be considered as the pair $\pair{t}{u}$.
+In previous works, we have attempted to formalize superposition and measurement in the $\lambda$-calculus.
+The calculus Lambda-${\mathcal S}$~\cite{LambdaS} contains a primitive constructor $+$ and a primitive measurement symbol $\pi$, together with a rule reducing $\pi (t + u)$, in a non-deterministic way, to $t$ or to $u$.
+The superposition $t + u$ can also be considered as the pair $\pair{t}{u}$.
 Hence, it should have the type $A \wedge A$.
-In other words, it is a proof-term of the proposition $A \wedge A$.
-In System I \cite{SystemI}, various type-isomorphisms have been introduced, in particular the commutativity isomorphism $A \wedge B \equiv B \wedge A$, hence $t + u \equiv u + t$.
+In other words, it should be a proof of the proposition $A \wedge A$.
+In System I \cite{SystemI}, various type-isomorphisms have been taken as identities, in particular the commutativity isomorphism $A \wedge B \equiv B \wedge A$, hence $t + u \equiv u + t$.
 In such a system, where $A \wedge B$ and $B \wedge A$ are identical, it is not possible to define the two elimination rules as the two usual projections rules $\pi_1$ and $\pi_2$ of the $\lambda$-calculus.
 They were replaced with a single projection parametrized with a proposition $A$: $\pi_A$, such that if $t:A$ and $u:B$ then $\pi_A(t + u)$ reduces to $t$ and $\pi_B(t + u)$ to $u$.
-When $A = B$, hence $t$ and $u$ both have type $A$, the proof-term $\pi_A(t + u)$ reduces, non-deterministically, to $t$ or to $u$, like a measurement operator.
+When $A = B$, hence $t$ and $u$ both have type $A$, the proof-term $\pi_A(t + u)$ reduces, in a non-deterministic way, to $t$ or to $u$, like a measurement operator.